Limit (or Jurisdiction) of Small Claims Court

 Precinct 1 Place 1 Courthouse in the City of Hondo

 This courthouse handles cases for Precinct 1 Place 1.
+The court’s website can be found here.
 The phone number for the court is (830)741-6051.
 And you can email the court by clicking here.

 Precinct 2 Place 1 Courthouse in the City of Castroville

 This courthouse handles cases for Precinct 2 Place 1.
+The court’s website can be found here.
 The phone number for the court is (830)931-4010.
 And you can email the court by clicking here.

 Precinct 3 Place 1 Courthouse in the City of Hondo